1Mill/notes/books/turn-the-ship-around.md

   * To seek better ways of working you have to take personal responsibility and assumed risked politically and bureaucratically.

 #### Frustration

+* "Are you curious? ... turns out I was only 'questioning'." - p 22
+* "Walking the ship, I would ask the crew questions about heir equipment and what they were wokring on.
+They were skeptical about these questions initially.
+That's because normally I would hve been 'questioning,' not curious.
+I would have been asking questions to make sure they know the equipment.
+Now I was aksing questions to make sure I knew the equipment." - p 23
+* "... since I couldn't get involved with the specifics of the gear, I opened up space to focus on the people and their interactions instead, and to rely on the crew more than I normally would have."  - p 24
+* "I asked them a loosely structured set of questions like these: "  - p 24
+  * What are the things you are hoping I don't change?
+  * What are the things you secretly hope I do change?
+  * What are the good things about *Santa Fe* we should build on?
+  * If you were me what would you do first?
+  * Why isn't the ship doing better?
+  * What are your personal goals for your tour here on Sante Fe?
+  * What impediments do you have to doing your job?
+  * What will be our biggest challenge to getting Sante Fee ready for deployment?
+  * What are your biggest frustrations about how the Sante Fe is currently run?
+  * What is the best thing I can do for you?
+* "Cheif Stelle had been on board *Sante Fe* for two years and wasn't having fun.
+He wasn't one of the command's favorites and wasn't moving up in the performance rankings." - p 25
+* "I was uneasy not being the technical expert on each and every piece of equipment on board.
+That impact of this focus on people was that I was going to have to rely on the crew to provide me with the technical details about how the submarine worked.
+This went against every grain in my naval leadership and scientific training.
+But the circumstances demanded a new mode of operation.
+Doing the same thing as everyone else was hoping for a different outcome didn't make sense." - p 26
+* "If  you walk about your organization talking to people, I'd suggest that y ou be as curious as possible.
+As with a good dineer table converstionalist, one question should naturally lead to another.
+The time to be questioning or even critical is after trust has been established." - p 26
+* "Are you asking questions to make sure *you* know or to make sure *they* know?" - p 27
+  * Do you have to be the smartest person in your organization?
+  * To what degree does technical competency form the basis for leadership?
+  * Is that technical competency a personal competency or an organizational copetency?
+  * How do you know what is going on "at the deck place" in your organization?

+* **Key takeaways**
+  * There is a difference between curiosity and questioning.
+Questioning is an interrogation while curiosity is in the persuit of new knowledge.
+Recognize when one or the other are appropriate.
+Often, curiosity comes first and then questioning comes second after trust has been established.

+#### Call to Action

 * TODO